California Resident Fishing License Cost (2025 Fees & Options)

 purchase california fishing license

-Purchasing a resident fishing license in California is a straightforward process, allowing you to quickly hit the water and enjoy the state’s fishing opportunities.
-You can buy your license online through the California Department of Fish and Wildlife (CDFW) website or visit a local license agent.
+Buying a resident fishing license in California is simple.
+You can order online through the CDFW’s license fee schedule page or visit a local license agent.

 Here’s a quick overview of your options: